andrewacashner/hearingfaithms/chapters/chapter-3.md

-The visual and performing arts preserved in such historic sources represent only a portion of the lively variety of customary social practices connected with the feast---gift-giving, traditional foods, popular songs from oral tradition. both official sources like the liturgy, creeds, catechisms, commentaries, and homilies as well as unofficial popular devotion drew from and contributed to a commmon fund of Christmas tropes, which by the seventeenth century was filled to overflowing.
+The visual and performing arts preserved in such historic sources represent only a portion of the lively variety of customary social practices connected with the feast---gift-giving, traditional foods, popular songs from oral tradition.
+Both official sources like the liturgy, creeds, catechisms, commentaries, and homilies as well as unofficial popular devotion drew from and contributed to a commmon fund of Christmas tropes, which by the seventeenth century was filled to overflowing.
-The function of early modern Catholic feasts was not so much to teach people that Christ *is* something, as to cultivate to devotion to Christ *as* something.
+The function of early modern Catholic feasts was not so much to teach people that Christ *is* something, as to cultivate devotion to Christ *as* something.
 In theological terms, the primary goal was doxology, not indoctrination.

 Padilla's villancico was performed in the midst of these Scriptures and